Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Hadronic and Hybrid Equation of State Construction

 Here, the prime denotes a derivative with respect to the radial coordinate $r$, and the coefficients $F(r)$ and $Q(r)$ are complex functions determined by the background spacetime (i.e., the solution of the TOV equations) (their explicit forms are given in Appendix \ref{appendix:tidal_functions}), depending on the pressure, energy density, and enclosed mass at $r$.

 Solving this equation typically involves a numerical integration method.
 Starting from the center of the star ($r \rightarrow 0$), the initial condition for the master function $H(r)$ is determined by the regularity requirement at the origin, which for $l=2$ is $H(r) = a_0 r^2$\autocite{Hinderer_2008_TidalLoveNumbers, Damour_Nagar_2009_RelativisticTidalDeformability}, where $a_0$ is an arbitrary constant.
 The integration proceeds outward to the stellar surface at $r=R$.
 By matching the internal numerical solution $H(R)$ and its radial derivative $H'(R)$ with the external analytical solution at the stellar surface $r=R$, we can ultimately calculate the Love number $k_2$.
-Specifically, $k_2$ can be expressed as a function that depends on the star's compactness $C=GM/Rc^2$ and the surface logarithmic derivative $y=RH'(R)/H(R)$ \autocite{Hinderer_2008_TidalLoveNumbers, Hinderer_2010_TidalDeformabilityRealisticEOS}.
+Specifically, the Love number $k_2$ is determined by matching the internal and external solutions at the stellar surface.
+It relies on the star's compactness parameter $C=GM/(Rc^2)$ and the surface logarithmic derivative $y$ of the master function, defined as $y = R H'(R)/H(R)$.
+The explicit expression derived by Hinderer et al. is given by \autocite{Hinderer_2008_TidalLoveNumbers, Hinderer_2010_TidalDeformabilityRealisticEOS}:

+This formula connects the macroscopic stiffness of the EOS directly to the observable gravitational wave signature.

 The Love number $k_2$ is highly sensitive to the "stiffness" of the EOS: typically, a stiffer EOS leads to a larger Love number, and vice versa \autocite{Hinderer_2010_TidalDeformabilityRealisticEOS, Annala_2018_EOSStronglyInteractingMatter}.